DataDx/MeasuresCatalog/README.md

 #### PY Visit w Transactions
 #### PY Visits-Trans Lengthy
 #### Revenue
-Income, especially when of a company or organization and of a substantial nature
+Income, especially when of a company or organization and of a substantial nature.
+#### Service Date
 #### Total RVU
 #### Total RVU per Patient
 RVUs are factors used to determine physician fees for services provided to people insured by Medicare B